Building a Robust, Extensible Kubernetes Ingress Architecture

 - Declares

-.
-In this setup, it includesheunify.com
+commonNameanddnsNames.
+In this setup, it includesheunify.com,www.heunify.com, andapi.heunify.com. - References the

-. - On creation, cert-manager spawns a Challenge → NGINX serves it → Let’s Encrypt validates → Secret
+ClusterIssuer. - On creation, cert-manager spawns a Challenge → NGINX serves it → Let’s Encrypt validates → Secret

-is populated. - Renewal: cert-manager automatically re-runs the ACME flow ~30 days before expiry, updating the Secret without manual intervention.
+heunify-tls-secretis populated. - Renewal: cert-manager automatically re-runs the ACME flow ~30 days before expiry, updating the Secret without manual intervention.

 - Declares